Vickyyn/task-tracker/README.md

 Python 3 (please see https://www.python.org/downloads/ to download if needed)

 ### Dependencies:
-Third party packages used include PrettyTable and Art.
-Steps for downloading these have been included in the installation instructions below.
+Third party packages used include PrettyTable 3.4.1 and Art 5.7, as well as a subdependency of wcwidth 0.2.5.
+These are automatically installed (if not already installed) by following the below installation guide.

 ### Installation and usage instructions
 1. Open Terminal